sisfs/Flexget/README.md

 This entire setup should result in a single video file (``.mkv``, ``.mp4``, etc) in the final destination with a nice name regardless if it's packed in a rar or not.

 Here's the gist of how it works:
-  1. Flexget accepts the torrent regardless if it's a rar-pack or not
+  1. Flexget accepts the torrent
-  2. My custom ``content_sort`` plugin ([available in this repository](https://github.com/sisfs/dotfiles/blob/master/flexget/plugins/content_sort.py)) changes the ``move_done`` value if the torrent contains a ``.rar``
-  3. The torrent is added to Deluge
+  2. The torrent is added to Deluge
-  4. Deluge is configured with the [Execute](http://dev.deluge-torrent.org/wiki/Plugins/Execute) plugin to run my ``deluge_torrent_complete`` script ([also available in this repository](https://github.com/sisfs/dotfiles/blob/master/bin/deluge_torrent_complete)) when any torrent is done downloading
-  5. ``deluge_torrent_complete`` checks if the torrent is located in the directory we set in step #2, if not it skips to the last step
-  6. ``deluge_torrent_complete`` unpacks the first .rar file it finds in the torrent to a 'staging' location
   7. ``deluge_torrent_complete`` calls flexget with a completely separate config, ``sorting.yml`` ([also available in this repository](https://github.com/sisfs/dotfiles/blob/master/flexget/sorting.yml))
-  8. The ``sorting.yml`` config checks for files in the 'staging' location from step #6 and renames and moves the files to their appropriate final location
+  8.
   9. ``deluge_torrent_complete`` tells my [Plex Media Server](https://plex.tv/) to [update the library](http://forums.plex.tv/discussion/comment/372419/#Comment_372419) (scan for new files)